KrumaKruma/MinimaHopping/docs/EXAMPLES/clusters.rst

 ----------------------------------

 The aim of this tutorial is to start the minima hopping algorithm with the given default settings.
-If you want to use different parameters you can find a detailed description of them :doc:`here <parameters>`.
+If you want to use different parameters you can find a detailed description of them :doc:`here <../GETTING_STARTED/parameters>`.
 First all the required classes are imported:

 .. code-block:: python